vector-vulture/system-setup-scripts/readme.md

 Ubuntu:

-ubuntu_server_install.sh : Generates and updates locale and timezone settings.
+configure_server.sh : This script generates and updates locale and timezone settings.
 Installs chrony and syncs to timeserver.
 Installs auditd and sysmon with custom rules, and elastic agent.